cybercongress/go-cyber/docs/cyberd.md

 This machine enables simple construction for search question querying and answers delivering.

 The reputation score is projected on every agent's cyberlink.
 Agents abuse is prevented by a simple rule: one content address can be voted by a token only once.
 So it does not matter for ranking from how much accounts you voted.
-Only sum of their balances matters.
+The only sum of their balances matters.

-A useful property of a relevance machine is that it must have inductive reasoning property or simply follows black box principle.
+A useful property of a relevance machine is that it must have inductive reasoning property or simply follows the blackbox principle.

 ```
 She must be able to interfere predictions